Greece or Spain: How to Choose the Right Destination for You

 Greece

-• Athens: Greece’s capital, Athens, has world-famous historical sites, first and foremost the Acropolis with the stunning Parthenon.
+• Athens: Greece’s capital has world-famous historical sites, first and foremost the Acropolis, home to the stunning Parthenon.
 One of the oldest cities in Europe, Athens has a special atmosphere, and it’s home to some of the best restaurants, bars, and nightlife venues.

 • Thessaloniki: Greece’s second-largest city, the charming port town of Thessaloniki has a great mix of history and culture and an exciting food scene.

-• Heraklion: The main city on Greece’s largest island, Crete, Heraklion boasts Blue Flag beaches and the nearby archeological site of Knossos.
+• Heraklion: The central city on Greece’s largest island, Crete, Heraklion boasts Blue Flag beaches and the nearby archeological site of Knossos.

 Spain